Tumhari Natasha: Plot

-The Series spins around the fundamental lead Natasha,the little girl of an effective businessman, Afnan Adil and Dur-e-Shahwar.
-Conceived with a silver spoon in her mouth, Natasha has every one of the enhancements one could wish for in their life, yet the one thing she wishes the most for is- an existence of bliss and love with her parents, which is absent as they are regularly inconsistent with each other.
+The Series spins around the fundamental lead Natasha, the little girl of an effective businessman, Afnan Adil and Dur-e-Shahwar.
+Conceived with a silver spoon in her mouth, Natasha has every one of the enhancements one could wish for in their life, yet the one thing she wishes the most for is a life of bliss and love with her parents, which is absent as they are regularly inconsistent with each other.
 Natasha venerates her companion Sumbal's parents, Farooq Sahib and Shahnaz Begum, who are an impeccable photo of a glad couple and who have made their home a shelter of affection, care, and mutual respect.
 The story takes an energizing turn when the pressure between her parents develops and they choose to split up.
-Natasha needs to pick between her parents, however, and rather leaves on an arrangement that may spare her from settling on a decision.
+Natasha needs to pick between her parents, however, she would rather leave on an arrangement that may spare her from making a decision.
 The series then shows how Natasha's arrangement works, leading her to much further dissatisfaction.